pooyanosk1382/numericalAnalysis/README.md

 All the exercises are there and in this order that I write here.

 # Newton
+In numerical analysis, Newton's method, also known as the Newton–Raphson method, named after Isaac Newton and Joseph Raphson, is a root-finding algorithm which produces successively better approximations to the roots (or zeroes) of a real-valued function.
+The most basic version starts with a single-variable function f defined for a real variable x, the function's derivative f′, and an initial guess x0 for a root of f.
+If the function satisfies sufficient assumptions and the initial guess is close, then

+    $x1 = x0 − f(x0)/f′(x0)$

+is a better approximation of the root than x0.
+Geometrically, (x1, 0) is the intersection of the x-axis and the tangent of the graph of f at (x0, f(x0)): that is, the improved guess is the unique root of the linear approximation at the initial point.
+The process is repeated as

+    $xn + 1 = xn − f(xn)/f′(xn)$

+until a sufficiently precise value is reached.
+The number of correct digits roughly doubles with each step.
+This algorithm is first in the class of Householder's methods, succeeded by Halley's method.
+The method can also be extended to complex functions and to systems of equations.

 This code calculate the answer of some equations that is hard to find its exact value.

 # Dollar Price